andreas-wienes-private/andreas-wienes-private.github.io/_tabs/my offer.md

 - AWS Cloud Security Training
 - Live Hacking Demonstrations

-for you or you company, don't hesitate to get in contact with me.
+for you or your company, don't hesitate to [get in contact](https://andreas-wienes-private.github.io/about-me/#get-in-contact) with me.

 All trainings will be held in German language.